 - helping us to see that everything has a time and a season, an ebb and a flow, and that time keeps on moving forwards.

 Animals, too, teach us deep wisdom when we tune in, observe and listen with our hearts.
 For example, dogs teach us about having fun, friendship and enjoying life; cats teach us about independence and following our own path; and horses teach us how to hold power with grace and respect for those around us.
-Each species has their own particular wisdom and if you’d like to explore this further you might like to join me on my WILDlife Cwtch, taking place from 23-30 May 2021 on Facebook.
+Each species has their own particular wisdom and if you’d like to explore this further you might like to take a look at the series of meditations I created for my WILDlife Cwtch.
+You can find these at the bottom of the Meditations page on my website.